fnl/medic/README.rst

 Version History
 ===============

+2.1.4
+  - A MEDLINE issue found by Jason: PMID 24073073 has an empty keyword and keyword list that should not be there; Medic prevents adding improper data to the DB by raising an AssertionError.
+    To deal with such cases, medic now ensures each keyword is non-empty before attempting to generate a database entry and drops empty (i.e., whitespace-only) keyword data.
 2.1.3
   - Jason Hennessey changed the (absolute) path of medic's man-page, set to ``/usr/local/share/man`` in the setup script, to a relative location